Available with Standard or Advanced license.

 Replicate all data

-The Create Replica geoprocessing tool allows you to replicate all data by browsing to the layers to be replicated.
+The Create Replica geoprocessing tool allows you to replicate all the data in the layers that you include in the replica.

-For tables, the default behavior is to replicate only the schema of the table.
-If you want to replicate all records, follow the steps below in Create a subset of data to be replicated to specify the SQL expression 1=1 as the definition query on the table.
+For nonspatial tables, the default behavior is to replicate only the schema of the table.
+To replicate all records for a specific table, follow the steps below in Create a subset of data to be replicated to specify the SQL expression 1=1 as the definition query on the table.
+To replicate all the records for all tables to the child geodatabase replica, use the All records for tables option, which can be found on the Create Replica geoprocessing tool under the Advanced Setting section.
 To replicate a subset of records, set the appropriate SQL expression.

 Create a subset of data to be replicated